milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-12/README.md

 ### Additional Notes

+* Java codes for each part are in the related folder in this Repo.
+For example the java codes that I used to run job in Part one is in the Part_1 folder.
 * In Deliverable 3 I choose 60.txt file as the first dataset because according to hash hawk id, its first number was odd.
 * I Enabled **intermediate compression** to run all jobs in Deliverable 3